 - Oil-free pump runs flawlessly even in cold days

-- Easy to read gauges
+- Easy to use and read gauges

 - Short cord